I got back from Australia on January 4th refreshed and energised.

-Since I have been back I have learnt a few things.
+Since I have been back I have learned a few things.
 If you are bored enough to read further, here they are:

-Searching for things in the wrong people.
-I won’t get into much detail with this one as it is a bit more personal but I can say that in many cases we are looking for people to save us from the pain, or the loneliness inside of us.
-When we do this we are looking for others to compensate parts of ourselves that will never truly be compensated, because ultimately it lies within ourselves to deal with, to love and heal ourselves.
-Other people can add great things to life, but can never heal damage we’ve experienced or pain we are facing.
+4. Searching for things in the wrong people.
+It’s so easy to look for people to save us from the pain, or the loneliness inside of us.
+We are looking for others to compensate parts of ourselves that will never truly be compensated because ultimately it lies within ourselves to deal with, to love and heal ourselves.
+Other people can add great things to life, but they can never heal the damage we’ve experienced or pain we are facing.
 That is up to you, always.
 The most important relationship you’ll ever have is the one you have with yourself.
 Your mind can either be a friend or an enemy.
 You are always with yourself.
 Make your relationship a good one.